About

 Movement Storytelling Workbook

-Movement
+Movement Storytelling Lab

-The Movement Storytelling Workbook is a practical, hands-on introduction to the Movement Communications Design Framework.
-Designed for educators, organizers, and mission-driven teams, it provides prompts, exercises, and examples to help translate values into narratives, visuals, and shared signals.
+The Movement Storytelling Workbook is a practical, hands-on introduction to the Movement Communications Design Framework, designed for educators, organizers, and mission-driven teams.
+It offers prompts, exercises, and examples to help turn values into narratives, visuals, and shared signals.
+The workbook is open source and will always remain so, allowing anyone to use, adapt, and share it as a living resource for collaborative learning.

 The Thinking Behind the MCDF

-Design Communications
+Design Communications Movements

 The Movement Communications Design Framework (MCDF) grew out of a need we kept hearing from mission-driven partners: “How do we communicate our values in ways people can see, trust, and carry forward?”